Skip to main content

 Testing the drift hypotheses

-To test if variation in effective population size is maintaining a cline in short stamen number, we used multiple regression to identify how short stamen number was predicted by nucleotide diversity and elevation.
+To test if variation in effective population size is contributing to a cline in short stamen number, we used multiple regression to identify how short stamen number was predicted by nucleotide diversity and elevation.
 While elevation is correlated with climatic variables such as precipitation and temperature (Montesinos-Navarro et al., 2011) that could be selective agents for plant traits, we used elevation because previous work in these same 16 populations demonstrated that elevation explained 54% of the variance in trait principal component 1 (traits include: phenology, water use efficiency, instantaneous CO2 and H2O exchange, PSII quantum efficiency, and specific leaf area) while the climate PC1 only explained 36% of the trait variation (Wolfe & Tonsor, 2014).
 We then visualized these results by using the residuals of single regression models.
+The visualized results underestimate the confidence interval because they do not account for uncertainty in calculating the residuals in the single regression models; the reported statistics are from the full model.
 We used lme4 in R for all models (Bates et al., 2015).

 A negative relationship between nucleotide diversity and short stamen number after correcting for elevation would support the hypothesis that smaller effective population sizes are constraining trait loss due to low standing variation and less effective selection.
 A relationship between short stamen number and elevation after correcting for nucleotide diversity could be evidence for divergent selection because it indicates the short stamen number cline persists beyond the variation explained by nucleotide diversity.
-However, this relationship could also result from shared evolutionary history, sometimes called shared genetic drift, if relatedness among populations is associated with elevation (Colautti & Lau, 2015).
+However, a relationship between short stamen number and elevation could also result from shared evolutionary history, sometimes called shared genetic drift, if relatedness among populations is associated with elevation (Colautti & Lau, 2015).
+We cannot distinguish divergent selection from relatedness in the multiple regression analysis.
 Therefore, we further investigated evidence for divergent selection by testing for local adaptation in short stamen number.

 Testing for local adaptation

 We used plink v1.9 (Chang et al., 2015) to filter the all-sites output from GATK to a “variant sites only” dataset for conducting genetic principal component analysis (PCA).
 The “variant sites only” dataset was also used for a genome-wide association study (GWAS; see below).
 We used quality filters to remove all indels and non-biallelic sites in addition to low quality sites that met the following criteria: minor allele frequency less than 5%, quality score less than 25, mean depth less than 5, and more than 25% missing data.
 The variant sites dataset contains 1,858,706 SNPs.
-Filtering parameters were chosen to maintain the same percent nonsynonymous sites (annotated by snpEff (Cingolani et al., 2012)) as stricter parameters while retaining more variants in the dataset.
+Filtering parameters were chosen to maintain the same percent nonsynonymous sites, annotated by snpEff (Cingolani et al., 2012), as stricter parameters that removed sites with greater than 15% missing data and a quality score less than 60 while retaining more variants in the dataset.
 Genetic PCA was calculated for the first 20 PCs with plink v1.9 (Chang et al., 2015) to characterize genetic relatedness within, and differentiation between, populations.
-We looked for correlations between the population average PC value and elevation for the first 4 PCs to identify population structure associated with elevation.
+We looked for correlations between the population average PC value and elevation for each of the first 4 PCs to identify population structure associated with elevation.

 We tested for divergent selection across populations on short stamen number, i.e., selection for more stamens at high elevation and/or fewer stamens at low elevation than expected due to genetic drift, with Qpc using the quaint R package (Josephs et al., 2019).
 Qpc is an extension of Qst-Fst analysis that uses genetic PCs to estimate additive genetic variance within and between populations (Josephs et al., 2019), and tests for phenotypic differentiation due to selection beyond that expected from neutral evolution.
 This differs from the multiple regression test for the drift hypothesis described above because Qpc explicitly considers among population differentiation.
 Qpc incorporates genetic relatedness within and among populations through a kinship matrix, rather than a single measure of population differentiation as in Qst-Fst.
 Qpc then tests for excess phenotypic divergence along major axes of genetic relatedness (principal components of the kinship matrix) rather than excess phenotypic divergence between populations as in Qst-Fst (Josephs et al., 2019).
 The input kinship matrix was generated from a random subset of 50,000 SNPs that had no missing data.
 This kinship matrix is slightly different from the kinship matrix used for genetic PCA because Qpc requires a kinship matrix standardized across all loci, not each locus individually as in plink, and quaint is not capable of dealing with missing data.